Mount Sylvia State School: History

 Mount Sylvia State School was established in 1885 as the Blackfellow Creek Provisional School.
-Situated approximately 20km south of Gatton in the Lockyer Valley, the school retains a good example of a standard design timber school building (Block A, 1912).
+Situated approximately 20 km south of Gatton in the Lockyer Valley, the school retains a good example of a standard design timber school building (Block A, 1912).
 The school is surrounded by open farmland, bordered by two creeks, Blackfellow Creek and Tenthill Creek, and within its generous grounds are several mature trees, including a row of jacaranda trees.
 The school has been in continuous operation since its establishment and has been a focus for the local community as a place of important social and cultural activity.

 Mount Sylvia forms part of the traditional land of the Yuggera Ugarapul people.
 The Lockyer Valley was first explored by Europeans in the late 1820s.
 Pastoral runs were established in the Darling Downs in the 1840s with the Lockyer Valley following closely.
 The Tent Hill run initially covered an area of approximately 30,000 acres (12,140ha) and included the district now known as Mount Sylvia.
 With the government's introduction of the Alienation of Crown Lands Act 1868, to encourage smaller-scale farming, Tent Hill run was partially opened for closer settlement.
 Selections along Blackfellow Creek were swiftly taken up, largely by German immigrants, and by the late 1870s, the Mount Sylvia district had become one of the most productive agricultural areas in the Lockyer Valley.

 The provision of state-administered education was important to the colonial governments of Australia.
 National schools, established in 1848 in New South Wales, were continued in Queensland following the separation of Queensland in 1859.
 Following the introduction of the Education Act 1860, which established the Board of General Education and began standardising curriculum, training and facilities, Queensland's national and public schools grew from four in 1860 to 230 by 1875.
 The State Education Act 1875 provided for free, compulsory and secular primary education and established the Department of Public Instruction.
 This further standardised the provision of education, and despite difficulties, achieved the remarkable feat of bringing basic literacy to most Queensland children by 1900.

 The establishment of schools was considered an essential step in the development of new communities and integral to their success.
 Locals often donated land and labour for a school's construction and the school community contributed to maintenance and development.
 Schools became a community focus, a symbol of progress, and a source of pride, with enduring connections formed with past pupils, parents, and teachers.